tamiespinosa/kickstarter_analysis/README.md

 ### <a name="AnalysisLaunch"></a>Analysis of Outcomes Based on Launch Date

+The number of succesful kickstarter projects peak when they are launched between the months of April and August.

 <p align="center"> <img src="Theater_Outcomes_vs_Launch.png" width ="70%" alt="Theater_Outcomes_vs_Launch"> </p>
 <p align="center"> Figure 1: Theater Outcomes vs Launch Date</p>